Shuyib/mouse_gut_OTU/README.md

 ---
 Setting up your environment
+* Download Anaconda for your operating system for Python 3 [anaconda](https://www.anaconda.com/download/)

-	Create a conda environment like mine:
+* Create a conda environment like mine:

   `conda env create -f environment.yml`

 This creates an environment called py35.
 Activate it with this command in your terminal

   `source activate py35`

-	In your terminal, in the directory where you cloned this repository.
+* In your terminal, in the directory where you cloned this repository.
 Run this command

   `jupyter notebook otu_data_viz.ipynb`

 ---